-All children who have turned four years of age by 1 January in any year are eligible for enrolment at their local kindergarten.
-Any exception to this is on the basis of early entry to kindergarten for students assessed as gifted.
+- Children who have turned four years of age by 1 January are eligible for enrolment at their local kindergarten

 Every child from the year after they turn 5 years of age must be enrolled at and attending school, or an approved home education program.
 Children can also attend Kindergarten from 4 years of age.

-In discussions with families it should be made clear that services available through ECIS are from birth (or diagnosis) until transition to kindergarten, for eligible families, and does not include additional support for a further year if families choose not to seek a kindergarten enrolment.
+It is important to note that the services available through ECIS are for children aged birth (or diagnosis) until transition to kindergarten for eligible families.
+It does not extend for a further year if families choose not to seek a kindergarten enrolment.

 Early Childhood Inclusion Service

 ECIS is a free service for children aged 0 to 4 years who need extra support.